bentlema/puppet-tutorial-pe/tutorial/vbox/11-Roles-and-Profiles.md

 Anyway, now that we're setup with the proper directory structure, and the environment.conf to set the modulepath, let's do a real example to illistrate how to use Roles and Profiles...

+We should also mention how to use inheritance, as the one place it's still considered okay to use is in the role class, where we inherit a more general or common class, and then include application-specific classes to augment it.

 ### TODO